Withdrawal Effects. Addiction. Daytime Impairment.

 The Trouble With Sleeping Pills:

 Can sleeping pills do more harm than good?
-Watch this this provocative and informative video exploring the new class of “improved” sleeping pills.
+Watch this provocative and informative video exploring the new class of “improved” sleeping pills.
 According to recent research by Daniel Kripke, M.D., professor of psychiatry at UCSD School of Medicine, sleeping pills may increase depression and lead to a higher incidence of certain diseases.
 Sleeping pills may actually shorten people’s lives.
 Series: SIRA (Sam and Rose Stein Institute for Research on Aging)

 - Sleeping pills only help people fall asleep about 11 or 13 minutes sooner